The Right Match

 - have a genuine interest in your child's success, and more importantly, their well being

-- create engaging sessions that spark your child's curiosity
+- deliver engaging sessions that spark your child's curiosity

-- create a comfortable environment where mistakes can be made and prevented in the future
+- create a comfortable environment where mistakes can be made and learned from for the future

-- makes learning so fun that your child keeps wanting more
+- ensures is learning so fun that your child keeps wanting more

 - makes your life easier by going above and beyond to help you feel happy

 - provides you peace of mind (when you experience the effects of their tutoring on your child)